Adsizzlerlabs/mangolaa-bidder/README.md

 # Welcome #

 Self serve DSP platform .
-VERY VERY VERY x 1000 times MUCH a work in progress.
+This is slightly outdated code.
+We are actively commiting to our private repositories on Bitbucket.
+Once we are done with the entire thing, we'll open source it.
+WATCH THIS SPACE !